-Compound muscle building exercises are exercises that work or involve more than one muscle group.
-Compound muscle building exercises can help you achieve much different results than those isolated muscle building exercises.
-Compound exercises help you achieve overall fitness and it also helps you burn more fat.
+Compound muscle building exercises help you achieve overall fitness, and it also helps you burn more fat.
 Additionally, compound exercises burn more calories than isolate exercises.
 Not to say that doing isolated exercises is not important as well.
-However for someone who is trying to lose weight rather than bulk up compound exercises are the way to go.
+However, for someone who is trying to lose weight rather than bulk up compound exercises are the way to go.

-Push-up/Tricep Push-up: Begin push up position, lower until elbows are at a 90 degree angle.
+Begin push up position, lower until elbows are at a 90-degree angle.
 Then push back up and reposition hands to sides of rib cage, lower back down, then come back up.
 The focus here should be on triceps and chest.

-Some compound muscle building exercises for the legs include:
+Examples of compound muscle building exercises for the legs include the following.

 A couple other compound exercises that use equipment but can be done at home are kettlebell swings and barbell thrusters.

 When exercising to tone the entire body and to lose weight it is best to incorporate these and other compound muscle building exercises into your routine.
 It will give you a more proportionate look in addition to a faster metabolism and more fat burning.